Yes, we know that this is taking a while!

 Valeri Nichuskin was a bust with the Dallas Stars, who bought out his contract after the 2018-19 Season.
 The Colorado Avalanche signed the Russian Right Wing, who became a solid two-way NHL player.

 Nichuskin’s offense would finally kick in, with his first 20-Goal year in 2021/22, and the former Stars’ castoff helped the Avalanche win the Stanley Cup.
-Over the last three seasons, Nichuskin scored 152 Points, and is still in his prime.
+Thus far, with Colorado, Nichuskin has scored 234 Points in six seasons, and he is still in his prime.

 What a pick-up he became!